fdhernandezjr/samacadmins/_posts/2018-02-21-Welcome-post.md

 ---
 layout: post
-title: New User group Website
+title: New Website
 ---

-Welcome to you new blog site for all us Apple Adminstrastors.
+Welcome to our new site for all us Apple Adminstrastors in the San Antonio.